liujianxun-ict/bestconf/hadoop.md

 Result
 -----------
 We use [HiBench](https://github.com/intel-hadoop/HiBench) that is a widely adopted benchmark tools in the workload generator for Spark to generate the target workload.
-Currently, the workload adopted in our test is Pagerank.
-Figure 1 plot the highly differed performance surfaces for Spark Pagerank workload.
+Currently, the workload adopted in our test is Join.
+Figure 1 plot the highly differed performance surfaces for Hadoop+Hive Join workload.
 <table border="0" cellspacing="0" cellpadding="0" frame=void rows=none cols=none rules=none>
 <tr border="0">
 <td border="0">